rafaelcamargo/dollert-extension/README.md

 ## Contribute
 To contribute with this project, do the following:
 - You need to have Nodejs installed.
 Use `apt-get`, `brew` or get it direct from its (https://nodejs.org/en/)
-- Clone the project `git clone git@github.com:rafaelcamargo/dollert.git`
+- Fork and clone the project.
 - Go to its directory `cd dollert`
 - Install grunt `npm install -g grunt grunt-cli`
 - Install all dependencies `npm install`